cfe84/bounce/README.md

 Well, fear no more Dresdel, because I've got you covered.

-This is an HTTP server that you can entirely setup through a single command line, and which will let you create several endpoints that return whatever you want them to return.
+This is an HTTP server that you can entirely start through a single command line, and which will let you create several endpoints that behave the way you want.
 As a bonus, it will snitch on who's calling it and what it's telling it.

 You can specify: